Juhani

 ISO 9000 standards have been internationally

-compiled and continually revised and developed during the recent decades and commonly
+compiled and continually revised and updated during the recent decades and commonly

 The standards have been translated into a lot of languages.
 ISO 9000 standards

-are bestsellers of standardization bodies.
-People are even talking about ISO 9000
+are bestsellers of the standardization bodies.
+Hence, people talk about ISO 9000

 phenomenon.